starliz/starliz.github.io/_posts/2017-01-23-h1-xubuntu-live-usb.md

 [liz@localhost hh_linux_basics]$ git push origin master
 ````

+Initially it was just html file in git repo, then I changed it to PDF, and later came to GitHub pages form (using markdown and jekyll).

 Made a commit and tried push it to GitHub, but then I got login request and recalled that there is a way to get rid of it.

 ![h1-012-git-clone-ssh.png]({{ site.url }}/assets/h1-012-git-clone-ssh.png)